albertcthomas/slides_cds2018/README.md

-# slides_cds2018
+# Slides for the January 2018 CDS meeting - Outlier detection in scikit learn
-Slides for the presentation at the January 2018 CDS meeting - Outlier detection in scikit-learn
+This talk is about the current status and the future developments of outlier detection in scikit-learn.